Surprising facts about Easter packaging

 Easter egg consumption in the UK

-The Cadburys factory at Bourneville, which produces Creme Eggs, can make 1.5 million Creme Eggs daily.
-Five hundred million are made annually, with around 305 million exported to overseas markets.
+Initially launched in 1971, Cadbury’s Crème Egg is the most popular chocolate egg globally.
+The Cadbury’s factory at Bourneville, which produces Crème Eggs, can make 1.5 million Crème Eggs daily.
+500 million are made each year, with around 305 million exported to overseas markets.

-If you piled all the Creme eggs manufactured each year on top of each other, they would be taller than Mount Everest.
+If you piled all the Crème Eggs manufactured each year on top of each other, they would be taller than Mount Everest.

 Children's Easter eating habits